dlebedynskyi/Redux-Firebase-blog/README.md

 Very simple blog app developed using React Redux Firebase.

-Sample show how to create, update and delete html posts, write and delete comments.
+Sample app shows how to create, update and delete html posts, write and delete comments.

 User management is handle using firebase providers.
 As example Google provider is being used.